 Before he was ousted from his position as CEO of Abercrombie & Fitch, Mike Jeffries was one of the most controversial retail CEOs in the U.S. retail industry.
+Unlike other quotable CEO's such as Apple Founder Steve Jobs or Wal-Mart Founder Sam Walton, Jeffries was known to shock the industry with this controversial perspective and approach to his brand.
 During his tenure as CEO, his business philosophies and views about sexualizing the Abercrombie & Fitch brand shocked its customers, the parents of its customers, investors, fellow retailers, advocacy groups, and just about anybody else who was paying attention.

 It wasn't just the provocative marketing images of very young people modeling Abercrombie’s latest styles in ways that many find to be sexually explicit and exploitative that was controversial.
 Mike Jeffries also shocked the same groups, along with worldwide consumers. with his unabashed disdain for both customers and employees who he didn't consider to fit the "Abercrombie look."